We Live in Cairo: Reception

 The 2019 production saw mostly positive reviews from Arab Stages, the Boston Herald, GBH, New York Stage Review, New England Theatre Geek, and TwoCircles.
 The show received mixed to negative reviews from the Arts Fuse, The Boston Globe, and The Theatre Times.
 Several reviews felt the show needed a more intimate space than the Loeb Drama Center.

+The 2024 production also saw mixed reviews, with many reviews praising the show's design but criticizing its book.
+Vulture noted "the Lazours have crafted a piece that is long on emotion with melodies that can burn with revolutionary fervor, if at the expense of clarity and structural coherence".
+New York Stage Review and New York Theatre Guide gave positive reviews of the production, with the latter calling it "timeless and beyond any single movement".